 The fundamental issue here is what motivates people, wanting to be the best (Masculine) or liking what you do (Feminine).”

 Canada: Canada scores 52, this indicates Canadians maintain high standards in both their professional and personal lives.
 Compared to the US, the concept of success and winning is less prevalent as there is more of a focus on work-life balance and people taking more time for themselves.
 Canadians are hard workers but are characterized as being moderately “masculine”.

 India: India scores 56, which means they are quite Masculine in terms of actively exhibiting power and success, which is widely practiced across the country.
 Even though there are strong power dynamics between individuals, there are still many different religious philosophies that teach humility and abstinence.
 Work is the centre of their lives and showcasing their successes in the workplace is important.

-Canada: Canada scores 48, which means there is more of an acceptance for new innovative ideas and products whether it is new technologies or new ways to conduct business.
-There is an open-mindedness to the culture, but less emotionally expressive and Canadian society isn’t rule oriented.
+Canada: Canada scores 48, which means there is more acceptance for new innovative ideas and products whether it is new technologies or new ways to conduct business.
+There is an open-mindedness to the culture, but less emotionally expressive and Canadian society isn’t rule-oriented.

 Long Term Orientation

 According to Hofstede Insights, “this dimension describes how every society has to maintain some links with its own past while dealing with the challenges of the present and future, and societies prioritise these two existential goals differently.
 Normative societies. which score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
 Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.”